-At face value, annuities offer a pretty good deal: guaranteed income for life.
+At face value, annuities offer a solid deal: guaranteed income for life.
 But they are not the most straightforward of products.

-Annuities can be a cash cow for insurance companies and the people who sell them -- making it vital for you to understand them and trust your source of information.
+Annuities can be a cash cow for insurance companies and the people who sell them -- making it important for you to understand them and trust your source of information.

-There may be less expensive ways to achieve the same outcome with another investing strategy.
-As with any big investment, discuss what is right for you with a trusted adviser who knows your entire financial picture.
+There may be less costly ways to reach the same outcome with another investing tool.
+As with any big investment, discuss what is right for you with a trusted adviser who knows your complete financial picture.

 Beyond sheer complexity, annuities have certain characteristics.